There are some homes that even we can’t fix.

 A typical comprehensive pre-purchase inspection includes:

-- Measurement of LF electromagnetic radiation from power cables: We would typically walk the perimeter of the property to discover any underground radiation producing cables as well as around and inside the dwelling.
+- Assessment of LF electromagnetic radiation from power cables: We would typically walk the perimeter of the property to discover any underground radiation producing cables as well as around and inside the dwelling.

-- Measurement of high frequency (HF) radiation in the bedrooms from mobile phone towers, smart meters, wireless signals, etc. to determine if shielding is indicated.
+- Assessment of high frequency (HF) radiation in the bedrooms from mobile phone towers, smart meters, wireless signals, etc. to determine if shielding is indicated.

 - Assessment of geopathic stress in the bedrooms to determine if shielding is required and its strength.